mgu0625/ORCA6-Studies/docs/ORCA6_Setup.md

 `ssh username@pitzer.osc.edu`

 2. Transferring files to/from OSC (separate tab, from personal computer):
-***From Personal Experience, ALWAYS Recommend to Transfer Files to/from Personal Computer Instead of from Cluster***
+***From Personal Experience, ALWAYS Recommend to Transfer Files to/from Personal Computer Instead of copying from Cluster***

 If logged into Cluster CTRL+T to open new tab.
 From the new tab:
 	If copying from personal computer to cluster (`scp -r ...` for transfering entire file)
-		- `scp /make/sure/to/link/entire/pathname.inp username@pitzer.osc.edu:/link/to/entire/path.inp`
+		- `scp /make/sure/to/link/entire/pathname.inp username@pitzer.osc.edu:/link/to/entire/path/filename.inp`
 		- paste directly to a new file (`nano filename.inp` or `vi filename.inp`) If copying from cluster to personal computer
-		- `scp username@pitzer.osc.edu:/link/to/entire/pathname.inp /link/to/path/you/want.inp`
+		- `scp username@pitzer.osc.edu:/link/to/entire/pathname.inp /link/to/path/you/want/filename.inp`
 		- paste directly to a new file
+  		- use `scp -r ...` if copying entire file
+    			- always recommended to copy file somewhere on PC or on a cloud drive such as OneDrive than deleting files from cluster.

 3. Make Submission Script for Calculation:
 Example Script is located in input_files